Stochastic grid bundling method for backward stochastic differential equations: Introduction

 \section{Introduction}

 The Stochastic Grid Bundling Method (SGBM) is a Monte Carlo based algorithm designed to solve backward dynamic programming problems, with applications in pricing Bermudan options in \cite{jain_oosterlee_2015} and \cite{cong_oosterlee_2015}.
-This algorithm has been further extended computationally by the incorporation of GPU accelation in \cite{leitao_oosterlee_2015} and generalized to the computation of Credit Valuation Adjustment and Potential Future Exposure in \cite{degraaf_etc_2014}.
+This algorithm has been further extended computationally by the incorporation of GPU acceleration in \cite{leitao_oosterlee_2015} and generalized to the computation of Credit Valuation Adjustment and Potential Future Exposure in \cite{degraaf_etc_2014}.
 In this work, we will extend its applicability to the approximation of Backward Stochastic Differential Equations (BSDEs).
-We shall also study the accompagnying errors in the SGBM algorithm.
+We shall also study the errors in the SGBM algorithm.

 The SGBM algorithm is based on the so-called {\em regress-later technique} and on an adaptive local basis approach.
-In usual Monte Carlo regression methods for backward-in-time problems, the values of the target function at the end of a time interval are regressed on certain dependent variables that are measured at the beginning of the time interval (which called the regress-now approach).
+In usual Monte Carlo regression methods for backward-in-time problems, the values of the target function at the end of a time interval are regressed on certain dependent variables that are measured at the beginning of the time interval (which is called the regress-now approach).
 This creates a statistical error.
 Instead, the dependent variable is projected onto a set of basis functions at the end of the interval in a regress-later method, and a conditional expectation across the interval is then computed for each basis function.
 This difference removes the statistical error in the regression step.
-Regress-later schemes have been further discussed in \cite{Glasserman2004}
+Regress-later schemes have been further discussed in \cite{Glasserman2004}.

-With an adaptive local basis approach, the regression basis is a set of linear functions defined only on a partition of the domain, and the exact partition depends on the simulated samples themselves.
+With an adaptive local basis approach, the whole simulation is partitioned into non-overlapping subsets and we perform least-squares regressions separately within these subsets, possibly with a different basis for each subset.
+The exact partition depends on the simulated samples themselves and its purpose is to gather samples that share similar "characteristics" such that the local regression is more accurate than the global one.
 For further application of localization in numerical schemes, the reader may check out \cite{Bouchard2012}.
-Since each partition is non-overlapping, SGBM is easy to scale up in dimensionality and can facilitate the application of parallel computing.
+Since each partition is non-overlapping, SGBM is easy to scale up in dimensionality and can facilitate parallel computing.
 We would like to test the SGBM algorithm in a new problem setting such that we can take advantage of its nice properties and also get a better understanding of the underlying principles.